-Several people have asked for an update on all of the confusing developments at Microcosm since we published our You Can Work Any 100 Hours Per Week history zine in 2006.
-The internet, if it’s anything, is a confusing place to get clear and reliable information where you have to navigate innumerable biases, so putting our story out there to be found seemed like a good idea.
+Joe Biel, the sole founder of Microcosm, is autistic but was not diagnosed until he was 32 years old.
+As a result of this, we, the staff of Microcosm are constantly barraged with questions about this situation.
+He removed himself from Microcosm’s management in November 2010 to get a better handle on managing his social interactions and did not return to manage the company until August of 2012.
+People frequently ask about the confusing developments at Microcosm since we published our You Can Work Any 100 Hours Per Week zine in 2006.
+The internet, if it’s anything, is a confusing place to get clear and reliable information where you have to navigate innumerable biases, so putting Joe’s story forward to be found seemed like a good idea:

 On a rainy day in early 2006, I converted Microcosm from traditional top-down management to be managed by a collective.
 The staff was not pressuring me to do so, but managing other people was stressing me out something fierce and this seemed like a good way to reduce my own stress load while doing what was “right” politically.
 I had been raised on didactic politics and because we could only pay minimum wage and asked a lot of people, it seemed like a reasonable and fair thing to do.
 Unfortunately, it immediately created a slew of greater problems.
 No one had been on board for ten years like I had, so most people weren’t invested in the same way.
 I was young and unreasonably optimistic.
 There weren’t good teaching systems, structures, policies, expectations, and clear historical, organizational, and cultural understandings in place for what people were expected to do.
 And that was partly my fault.We were constantly negotiating everyone’s feelings.
 Whoever had the strongest personality would determine management policies by simply being the loudest voice, imposing their views on others.